The Bankrate promise

 DUI laws in Michigan

-There are different criminal penalties for OWI violations in Michigan.
-For a first offense with no prior DUI convictions in the last seven years, penalties can include jail time of 93 days (180 days for blood alcohol content higher than 0.17 percent), community service of up to 360 hours and fines of up to $700.
+There are different criminal penalties for drunk driving convictions in Michigan.
+For a first offense with no prior DUI convictions in the last seven years, penalties may include jail time of up to 180 days, community service of up to 360 hours and fines of up to $700.
 Other penalties include a potential one-year license suspension and six points on your driving record.

 How a DUI affects your car insurance in Michigan

 A DUI conviction stays on your driving record for your lifetime in Michigan, but insurers might only consider convictions within the past five to ten years when determining your premium rates, depending on the company.

 Michigan’s average car insurance rates are already higher than the national average, even for a driver with a clean record.
 If you add a DUI conviction to the mix, rates may increase significantly.
 It is also possible that an insurer will refuse to renew your policy or you may have difficulty purchasing a new policy after a DUI conviction.

 |Average annual full coverage premium before a DUI||Average annual full coverage premium in Michigan after a DUI||Percent increase|